lostjared/MasterPiece.Rust/README.md

 # MasterPiece.Rust
 MasterPiece Puzzle Game - Rust Edition

-This is going to be a Recode of one of my first projects but this time in Rust.
+This is going to be a Recode of one of my first C++ projects but this time in Rust.

 How to Play:
 Arrow keys Move blocks A and S shift blocks Z and X rotate blocks